lterlemez/AFAD_Package/README_En.md

 turkiye.cities |	Provides latitude and longitude information for the provinces of Turkey.
 </p>

-For exanple, properties for an earthquake with a known _eventID_ can be retrieved from the Web Service.
+For example, properties for an earthquake with a known _eventID_ can be retrieved from the Web Service.

 ```R
   equake<-read.AFAD(eventid=512359)